a-ch.in/ty-a · 🏳️⚧️ 🏳️🌈

 Interests

-For many years, I contributed to the Mozilla 🦊 community: I hosted a couple of Mozilla Science Lab global sprints at CERN, started the (now-on-hiatus) Mozilla Study Group at CERN and mentored several projects as part of the Mozilla Open Leaders programme.
+For many years, I contributed to the Mozilla 🦊 community: I hosted a couple of Mozilla Science Lab global sprints at CERN, started the (now-defunct) Mozilla Study Group at CERN and mentored several projects as part of the Mozilla Open Leaders programme.
 If you want to learn more, you can read my interview for the StoryEngine project, conducted at MozFest a few years ago.

 Contact